Marker pen: South Africa

 In South Africa, the term "Koki" is used for both felt pens and markers, by South Africans, as well as the standard "marker".

 Canada and United States

 In the United States, the word "marker" is used as well as "magic marker", the latter being a genericized trademark.
-The word "sharpie" is also now used as a genericized trademark; Sharpie is a popular brand of permanent markers used for labeling.
+The word "sharpie" is also now used as a genericized trademark; Sharpie is a popular brand of permanent markers used for labelling.
 Markers are also sometimes referred to as felt-pens or felts in some parts of Canada.